When working in 3D, notice that three sets of parameters are modified:

-The X, Y and Z functions are linked.
-When you add a keyframe on one of them, it also adds it to the two others.
+The X, Y and Z functions are linked together, when you add a keyframe on one of them, it also adds it on the two others.

-If you are planning to animate an element such as the camera, you should use the Quaternion rotation rather than Euler Angles.
-Quaternion creates a smooth trajectory and interpolation since the path is controlled by the same keyframes and a single velocity.
+If you are planning to animate an element such as the camera, you should use the Quaternion rather than the Euler Angles.
+Quaternion creates smooth trajectory and interpolation since the path is controlled by the same keyframes and a single velocity.

 The Euler Angles Rotation is very similar to the Separate position parameters.
 The Euler Angles parameter is composed of three functions: X, Y and Z to control the rotation on three axes.
-These three functions are independent of each other; each has its own velocity.
+These three functions are independent from one another, each having its own velocity.

 When you add a keyframe on one function, the other ones do not receive it, allowing you to control each axis independently.